 ECS is intended to connect to equipment with balanced audio I/O and chassis-grounded shield/common.
+This kind of audio interconnection should maximize audio quality.
 Connecting equipment with signal grounded shields or unbalanced connections may result in hum or noise due to induced currents in the signal path.
 It may be possible to reduce or eliminate these problems, although some experimentation may be required: